avis-md/avis/docs/Reference/Analysis/scripting.rst

 ..
 Tip::

-      If you want to use other libraries that require linking, you can set additional linker flags in ``Preferences``
+      If you want to use other libraries that require additional compiler/linker flags, you can set them in ``Preferences``

 Python
 -------